 These coverages provide compensation for the policyholder’s own vehicle if it is damaged in a crash or by some other means such as a theft or weather events.

 Custom equipment insurance covers any aftermarket parts installed on the motorcycle.

 This type of endorsement requires that if the motorcycle can be repaired, only new parts from the original equipment manufacturer be used.

 Have You Been Injured In A Myrtle Beach Motorcycle Accident?

 If you've been injured in motorcycle accident you need to speak with an experienced motorcycle accident attorney as soon as possible.
-Please contact us online or call our Myrtle Beach, South Carolina office directly at 843.488.3165 to schedule your free consultation.
+Please contact us online or call our Myrtle Beach, South Carolina office directly at 843.488.3165 to schedule your consultation.
 We are also able to meet clients at our Conway, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.